RetroPie/RetroPie-Docs/docs/Shaders-and-Smoothing.md

 **Note:** Shaders can only be used in Libretro emulators.
 Most default emulators in RetroPie are Libretro emulators, but you can confirm by looking for the lr- prefix in the emulator name via the [Runcommand](Runcommand).

-You can select either preset via the [Configuration editor](Configuration-editor).
+You can select either preset via the [Configuration Editor](Configuration-Editor).
 Choose `Configure basic libretro emulator options`, then choose a specific emulator or `Configure default options for all libretro emulators` to make the change system-wide.
 Then, set `Video Shader Enable` to `true` and then set `Video Shader File` to the desired shader.

 ### Scaling artifacts (particularly in Vertical games)